syntaxsurge/lexlink/docs/youtube-demo-script.md

   - Click “Connect Internet Identity”
   - Click “Pay now”
   - Amount: pay the shown price (expected 0.00100000 ckTESTBTC on testnet)
-- **Voice‑over 6:** Buyers authenticate with Internet Identity, set a license wallet, and pay with ckBTC from the browser; the page auto‑refreshes on ledger updates, and once funded the server mints the Story license token, pins a C2PA bundle and verifiable credential, and anchors Constellation evidence.
+- **Voice‑over 6:** On the invoice page, buyers authenticate with Internet Identity, set a license wallet, and pay with ckBTC from the browser; the page auto‑refreshes on ledger updates, and once funded the server mints the Story license token, pins a C2PA bundle and verifiable credential, and anchors Constellation evidence.

 ## 7) Buyer’s My Licenses
 - On‑screen: `/dashboard/purchases` (buyer session).
 - Demo inputs: No input fields on this page.
-- **Voice‑over 7:** Lists each claimed order with quick links to Story, Constellation, the C2PA archive, and the verifiable credential; the saved license wallet is shown.
+- **Voice‑over 7:** On the My Licenses page, see each claimed order with quick links to Story, Constellation, the C2PA archive, and the verifiable credential; the saved license wallet is shown.

 ## 8) Seller’s license management
 - On‑screen: Switch to the seller/operator session → `/dashboard/licenses`.
 - Demo inputs: No input fields on this page.
-- **Voice‑over 8:** Shows pending invoices, automatic ckBTC finalization, and a chronological history; each row links to settlement references and explorers.
+- **Voice‑over 8:** On the Licenses page, review pending invoices, automatic ckBTC finalization, and a chronological history; each row links to settlement references and explorers.

 ## 9) Public “Report IP”
 - On‑screen: Header → “Report IP” or the button from an invoice → `/report`.